goripcity/IceServer/README.md

     srv.add_action(srv_action)
     srv.run()

-Then I want do something more, recv string ‘gettime’, and return current time
+Then I want to do something more: recv string ‘gettime’, and return current time

     from datetime import datetime
     from server import *